oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/debug_commands.md

 ### oro:api:doc:cache:clear

-This command command allows to clear or warm-up API documentation cache.
+This command allows to clear or warm-up API documentation cache.

 If this command is launched without parameters it warm-ups all API documentation caches: